Gettin' Over You

-"Gettin' Over You" (originally titled "Gettin' Over") is a song by French DJ David Guetta and American singer Chris Willis, from Guetta's fourth studio album, One Love.
-"Gettin' Over You" features additional vocals by Fergie and hip hop duo LMFAO, and was released as the lead single from One More Love on 12 April 2010.
+"Gettin' Over" is a dance song by French DJ and record producer David Guetta and American singer Chris Willis, from Guetta's fourth studio album, One Love.
+An additional version, known as "Gettin' Over You", features vocals by the Black Eyed Peas member Fergie and hip hop duo LMFAO, and was released as the lead single from One More Love on 12 April 2010.

 The song became Guetta's first number-one hit in France and topped the dance charts in the United Kingdom and United States.
 It reached top five positions in Australia, Austria, Ireland, Italy and New Zealand.

 Background and composition

 The lyrics are written by Fergie, Willis, will.i.am and LMFAO. will.i.am was originally intended to perform the vocals alongside Willis and Fergie but he was replaced by LMFAO.
 In an interview with Digital Spy, Guetta described the song as "one of my more traditional guitar-sounding club tracks – in the vein of 'Love Is Gone'."
 He said since he refused to let The Black Eyed Peas record the original version for their album The E.N.D., they decided to re-record the song with Fergie.
 Guetta explained, "Even after I refused to let the Peas have it, Fergie was still saying, 'I love that track!'
 So I said, 'If you still want to do it, then we'll do it together'.
 I wanted to keep Chris Willis on there because I've been working with him since the beginning [...]
 He's the best singer on the planet."

 Redfoo from LMFAO told MTV News the concept of the song: "You're in love with a girl and then you guys separate," he said, then joked, "She probably got with Lil Jon or somebody," before continuing, "So I'm gonna party 'til you come get me."

 "Gettin' Over You" is written in the key of F minor and is in common time with a tempo of 130 beats per minute.
 The song uses open fifths instead of a chord progression.